MovingBlocks/Terasology/README.markdown

 Download the latest [stable version here](http://jenkins.movingblocks.net/job/TerasologyStable/lastSuccessfulBuild/artifact/build/distributions/Terasology.zip) or our cutting-edge develop version [here from our Jenkins](http://jenkins.movingblocks.net/job/Terasology/lastSuccessfulBuild/artifact/build/distributions/Terasology.zip)

-You can use one of the default launch scripts to start the game.
+You can use one of the default launch scripts to startPos the game.
 The scripts will setup your JVM to allocate up to 1024 MB of heap space.
 Under Linux and Mac OS X the run script needs the access permission "Execute" to run properly: "chmod +x script.sh".

 Controls
 --------